russell-n/oldape/_sources/readme.txt

       -h, --help          show this help message and exit

-The intention is for the `test` sub-command to test your configuration but right now it's broken.
+The intention is for the test sub-command to test your configuration but right now it is broken.

 Documentation
 -------------

-The built documentation is on `GitHub <https://rsnakamura.github.io/oldape/index.html>`_.
-To build the documentation youself, make sure you have:
+The built documentation is `online at GitHub <https://rsnakamura.github.io/oldape/>.
+To build the documentation, make sure you have:

    * sphinx
-   * sphinxcontrib-plantuml
+   * sphinxcontrib-uml
    * sphinx_bootstrap_theme

 Then run ``make <format>`` in the same director as the `Makefile`.
 For example, to create html-documentation::